ProtoSchool/protoschool.github.io/README.md

 Each time the user's code is evaluated, they get a new, clean, IPFS instance.
 That instance is passed as the second argument, `ipfs`.

-You may want to use both the `result` and `ipfs` values when building conditional statements to evalute the success or failure of the user's code submission.
+You may want to use both the `result` and `ipfs` values when building conditional statements to evaluate the success or failure of the user's code submission.
 If needed, check out this primer on [using conditionals in JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals).

 Your `validate` function must return an object with one of two properties: `fail` or `success`.
 Each property should be used to give a detailed message (as a string) either congratulating the user or explaining *why*